transdigiware/blockchain/howto/ibp-console-manage.md

 Set the amount of collected logs by using the drop-down list under each log type.
 For example, **Error** and **Warning** collect the least amount of logs, while **Debug** and **All** collect the most.

 You can view only the console logs if you are logged in as a console administrator.
 To view the logs from the **Settings** tab, replace the word `settings` in the browser URL with `api/v1/logs`.
-For example, if your console url is `localhost:3001/settings`, you can view your logs by navigating to `localhost:3001/api/v1/logs`.
+For example, if your console URL is `localhost:3001/settings`, you can view your logs by navigating to `localhost:3001/api/v1/logs`.
 Client and server logs are collected in separate files.
 The most recent logs are at the top of the page.

 ### Viewing your node logs
 {: #ibp-console-manage-console-node-logs}